tomdstanton/eris/README.md

   Note, Genome(s) in FASTA/GFA format can paired up with GFA/BED annotation files with the same prefix.

   <genome>              Genome(s) in FASTA, GFA or Genbank format;
                         reads from stdin by default.
+  -a [ ...], --annotations [ ...]
+                        Optional genome annotations in GFF3/BED format;
+                        These will be matched up to input genomes (FASTA/GFA) with corresponding filenames

 Outputs:

   Note, text outputs accept "-" or "stdout" for stdout If a directory is passed, individual files will be written per input genome

-  --tsv []         Path to output tabular results (default: stdout) --ffn []         Path to output feature DNA sequences in FASTA format;
+  --tsv []              Path to output tabular results (default: stdout) --ffn []              Path to output Feature DNA sequences in FASTA format;
                         defaults to "./[genome]_eris_results.ffn" when passed without arguments.
-  --faa []         Path to output feature Amino acid sequences in FASTA format;
+  --faa []              Path to output Feature Amino acid sequences in FASTA format;
                         defaults to "./[genome]_eris_results.faa" when passed without arguments.
   --no-tsv-header       Suppress header in TSV output

 Other options:

+  --progress            Show progress bar
-  -v, --version    Show version number and exit
-  -h, --help       Show this help message and exit
+  -v, --version         Show version number and exit -h, --help            Show this help message and exit

 For more help, visit: eris.readthedocs.io
 ```